-go crazy, crazy, crazy for pornographic zayn malik fanzine, solo
+go crazy, crazy, crazy for pornographic zayn malik fanzine, 'solo'

 We talk to the editor of Solo about fan fiction, fantasy, and dismantling the teenage dream.

 When the news broke earlier this year that Zayn Malik had left the world's biggest boyband, you could hear Directioner hearts breaking and Directioner tears falling in unison around the world.
 But don't fret!
 The Louis Vuitton-clad naughty boy is heading in the right direction of single glory.
-Welcome to the candy-coloured wonderland of Solo, a pornographic, post-One Direction Zayn Malik fanzine that your wildest teenage dreams are made of.
+Welcome to the candy-colored wonderland of Solo, a pornographic, post-One Direction Zayn Malik fanzine that your wildest teenage dreams are made of.
 It's a little slice of fandom heaven, featuring the heartthrob bent over backwards with jockstraps, sex toys and more.
 We share secrets with the brains behind the beauty of Solo, Zain Curtis to discuss pop stars, pubescence and scenes of a sexual nature.

 Can you tell us about Solo?

 It's a celebration of Zayn becoming a solo artist.
 I've wanted to create something like this for a while.
 I didn't know how to properly execute it until I saw that he was signed to a new label and actually was going to put out a record.
 I wanted to do something fun and sexy with him, so being drawn in various 'solo' masturbation scenes seemed to piece it together for me.
 It parodies the shedding of the 'cookie cutter' image that every pop star eventually runs away from.
 It's exploring the sexuality of someone who maybe had to repress it, while at the same time, it was being sold as a product to audiences.

 It's a mix, the diehard One Direction fans that are now grown up, and queer Tumblr boys that always fantazised about something like this.